ANIMAL CONCERN HOTLINE: (734) 763-8028 OR ACUOFFICE@UMICH.EDU

 Acting on behalf of the Institutional Animal Care & Use Committee (IACUC), all reports are investigated by the Animal Care & Use Office and, if necessary, by a Veterinary Faculty Member from the Unit for Laboratory Animal Medicine (ULAM).

-When a concern is reported, immediate steps are taken to ensure that the animal care and use in question is appropriate and that the highest animal welfare standards are maintained at all times.
-The IACUC is apprised of all investigations and their outcomes, and may make additional recommendations as the situation warrants.
+When a concern is reported, immediate steps are taken to ensure the welfare of any animal or human associated with the allegation.
+The IACUC is apprised of all investigations and their outcomes and may make additional recommendations as the situation warrants.

 - The seriousness of the incident and/or